dwjohnston/blacksheepcode/app/routes/posts/testing_strategies.md

 # Testing strategies for SPAs involving state management.

-In my experience it is the presence of global state management that causes the most difficulty when it comes to testing React applications.
+In my experience the presence of global state management is a common cause of friction in testing React applications.

 ## Tooling